MinhPham485/TeamTask-Manager/README.md

 - Monitoring with Prometheus and Grafana is currently configured for local development.
 - Production deployment focuses on the application stack, Nginx reverse proxy, HTTPS, and CI/CD deployment on GCP.
-- Let’s Encrypt certificates must be renewed before expiry using the Certbot renew command.
+- Let’s Encrypt certificates can be renewed using the Certbot renew command.